Fernando L. Ribas-Dominicci: Aftermath

 On December 25, 1988, after years of denying that they had the bodies of the two crew members, Gaddafi offered to release the body of Lorence to his family through Pope John Paul II.
 The body recovered and thought to be that of Lorence was actually that of then-Captain Fernando L. Ribas-Domminici, which was identified by dental records and returned in 1989.

 The Libyan government has denied that it holds Lorence's remains and the U.S government does not believe that they are hiding anything.
 Major Fernando Luis Ribas-Dominicci's remains are buried in his hometown of Utuado.

 Honors and legacy

 Both men's names are engraved in the F-111 "Vark" Memorial Park located in Clovis, New Mexico.
 Ribas-Dominicci was awarded the Purple Heart and posthumously promoted to the rank of major, effective April 15, 1986.

+The Ribas-Dominicci Plaza at Laughlin AFB was Named in Honor of Maj.
+Fernando Ribas-Dominicci on May 26, 1989.
+He graduated with Laughlin Undergraduate Pilot Training Class 77-05.

-To honor his memory, the Government of Puerto Rico renamed the Isla Grande Airport in San Juan to Fernando Ribas Dominicci Airport.
+To honor his memory, the Government of Puerto Rico renamed the Isla Grande Airport in San Juan to Fernando Luis Ribas Dominicci Airport.
 The City of Utuado honored the pilot by naming a main avenue as Fernando Ribas-Dominicci Avenue.
 A monument in Ribas-Dominicci's honor, simulating an F-111, has been placed at the entrance of Utuado.
 Ribas-Dominicci's name is engraved in El Monumento de la Recordación (Spanish: Monument of Remembrance) dedicated to Puerto Rico's fallen soldiers and situated in front of the Capitol Building in San Juan, Puerto Rico.

+Nathan Felix created an opera, called Ribas-Dominicci, which was performed in his honor.
+In the story, Ribas-Dominicci's wife, Blanca, hangs on to hope that her husband survived until his body is found.